jhonnyperez/Flix/README.md

 <img src="WalkThrough.gif" title='Video Walkthrough' width='' alt='Video Walkthrough' />

-### Notes
-Describe any challenges encountered while building the app.

 # Flix

 Flix is an app that allows users to browse movies from the [The Movie Database API](http://docs.themoviedb.apiary.io/#).